None of the three official observer groups reporting so far on the Swaziland election have concluded it was ‘free and fair’.

 In its election report the African Union (AU) called on Swaziland to end the ban on political parties.

-AU mission head James Michel, the former Seychelles ‘The mission encourages the eSwatini authorities to consider reviewing the 1973 decree on the ban on political parties and allow them to freely participate in the election.’
+AU mission head James Michel, the former Seychelles president, said, ‘The mission encourages the eSwatini authorities to consider reviewing the 1973 decree on the ban on political parties and allow them to freely participate in the election.’

 The Southern Africa Development Community (SADC) Election Observation Mission in its report said the election had been successful, ‘in line with the Constitution of the Kingdom of Eswatini, and the guiding Legal Framework’.
 Unlike the AU, it did not consider whether Swaziland was a democracy.